 Health authorities recommend limiting alcohol intake to one drink per day for women and two for men.
-If you currently don’t drink, you might want to consider not starting for the potential heart benefits associated with light to moderate drinking (
+If you currently do not drink, it is recommended not to start as the risk outweigh any health benefits that come with drinking. (

 Drinking too much alcohol reduces your liver’s ability to carry out its normal functions, such as detoxifying.

 Ensuring adequate quality sleep each night is a must to support your body’s health and natural detoxification system.

 With sleep deprivation, your body does not have time to perform those functions, so toxins can build up and affect several aspects of health (

 You should regularly sleep 7 to 9 hours per night to help promote good health (

 Adequate sleep allows your brain to reorganize, recharge, and eliminate toxins that accumulate throughout the day.

 Water does so much more than quench your thirst.
 It regulates your body temperature, lubricates joints, aids digestion and nutrient absorption, and detoxifies your body by removing waste products (

 Your body’s cells must continuously repair themselves to function optimally and break down nutrients for your body to use as energy.

 However, these processes release wastes in the form of urea and carbon dioxide, which can cause harm if they build up in your blood (

 Water transports these waste products, efficiently removing them through urination, breathing, or sweating.
 So staying properly hydrated is important for detoxification (

 The adequate daily water intake is 125 ounces (3.7 liters) for men and 91 ounces (2.7 liters) for women.
 You may need more or less depending on your diet, where you live, and your activity level (25).